ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

   To be able to push a package to nuget.org you'll need an account.
 Create an account on [nuget.org](https://www.nuget.org) if you haven't already and log in.
 Then create an api key as described [here](https://docs.microsoft.com/en-us/nuget/nuget-org/scoped-api-keys).

-Using that api key we can create a [NuGet service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#sep-nuget) in Azure DevOps following these steps.
+Using that api key we can create a [NuGet service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#sep-nuget) in Azure DevOps following these steps:

-- Go to Project settings.
+- Go to _Project settings_.
-- Choose Service connections.
+- Choose _Service connections_.
 - Add a new service connection of type 'NuGet'.
 - Give the connection a name like 'NuGet'.
 - Specify `https://api.nuget.org/v3/index.json` as the feed URL.
 - Enter your api key.
 ![NuGet service connection](../../static/images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/nuget-service-connection.png)
 <!-- ![NuGet service connection](../../../../../images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/nuget-service-connection.png) -->
-- Click OK.
+- Click _OK_.

 #### Publish NuGet package